LiqTech International (NASDAQ:LIQT) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of LiqTech International (NASDAQ:LIQT – Get Rating) in a report issued on Friday morning.
-The firm issued a sell rating on the stock.
+StockNews.com began coverage on shares of LiqTech International (NASDAQ:LIQT – Get Rating) in a report published on Sunday.
+The brokerage issued a sell rating on the stock.

 LiqTech International Price Performance

-LiqTech International (NASDAQ:LIQT – Get Rating) last issued its quarterly earnings data on Wednesday, March 22nd.
-The company reported ($0.24) earnings per share (EPS) for the quarter.
-LiqTech International had a negative return on equity of 47.54% and a negative net margin of 78.33%.
-The company had revenue of $4.02 million for the quarter.
+LiqTech International (NASDAQ:LIQT – Get Rating) last posted its earnings results on Wednesday, March 22nd.
+The company reported ($0.24) EPS for the quarter.
+LiqTech International had a negative net margin of 78.33% and a negative return on equity of 47.54%.
+The business had revenue of $4.02 million for the quarter.

 LiqTech International, Inc, a clean technology company, designs, develops, produces, markets, and sells automated filtering systems, ceramic silicon carbide liquid applications, and diesel particulate air filters in the United States, Canada, Europe, Asia, and South America.
 It operates in three segments: Water, Ceramics, and Plastics.